Barbara Morgan: Post-NASA career

 On June 28, 2008, Morgan announced that she would leave NASA for a teaching job at Boise State University.
 In August 2008, Morgan took a full-time position as a distinguished educator in residence; a dual appointment to BSU's colleges of engineering and education.
 There she advises, leads and represents the university in policy development, advocacy and fund-raising in science, technology, engineering and math.

 On July 4, 2008, Morgan received the "Friend of Education" award from the National Education Association.
-The following month, Barbara R. Morgan Elementary School opened in McCall, Idaho.
+The following month, Barbara R. Morgan Elementary School opened in Meridian, Idaho.

 She appeared on the 2020 Netflix documentary miniseries Challenger: The Final Flight.

 Awards and honors

 Morgan received the Adler Planetarium Women in Space Science Award in 2008.

 Actress Mary Chris Wall portrayed Morgan in the 1990 television film Challenger.

 Personal life

 Morgan is married to writer Clay Morgan of McCall, Idaho; they have two sons.
 She is a classical flutist who also enjoys jazz, literature, hiking, swimming, and cross-country skiing.